 Talent places the sodium alginate solution on a stirrer at 60 degrees Celsius.

-Next, dissolve carboxymethyl chitosan in sterile ultra-pure water to achieve a 1.5% solution [1-TXT].
+Next, dissolve carboxymethyl cellulose in sterile ultra-pure water to achieve a 1.5% solution [1-TXT].

-Talent dissolving carboxymethyl chitosan in ultra-pure water.
+Talent dissolving carboxymethyl cellulose in ultra-pure water.
 TXT: Stir overnight at 60 °C

 Centrifuge the prepared bioinks at 3,220 g for 10 minutes to remove bubbles that may interfere with the printing process [1].